alegaio7/dragnform/README.md

 - widgetFormEditors: the folder where the widget dialog editors are stored.

 #### widgetRenderOptions
-- disableInlineEditor: true if the flyter inline editor has to be disabled.
+- enableInlineEditor (*): true if the flyter inline editor is enabled.
 Flyter is used to allow for widget label editing without opening the widget editor dialog.
+For more info on flyter, check https://github.com/ovesco/flyter.
+(*) This feature is experimental.
 - renderGrip: true if the 'grip' element is rendered in widgets.
 The grip element allows the dran-and-drop functionality to rearrange widgets in the canvas.
 - renderRemove: true if the 'X' button is rendered in widgers.
 The 'X' button allows elements to be removed from the canvas.
 - renderTips: true if the widget tips are rendered.
 Tips are help texts that some widgets accept in order to give clues to the users.